Interpolation functions

 This is useful in the Hiera data sources.
 If you need to use the same value for multiple keys, you can assign the literal value to one key, then call lookup to reuse the value elsewhere.
 You can edit the value in one place to change it everywhere it’s used.

-is always the same as profile::mysql::public_hostname
+is always the same as profile::mysql::public_hostname.
+Even

 though you wrote the WordPress parameter in the common.yaml